 By Sergio Fortes

-Sergio Fortes is a mentor and consultant in logistics and corporate strategic business.
+Sergio Fortes is a consultant on corporate strategic business, a coach and mentor.
 As a member of CBMC in the city of Sao Paulo, Brazil, he has coordinated the translation of Monday Manna into Portuguese for more than 20 years.
 He is committed to the Great Commission of Jesus Christ – to make disciples.

 NOTE: If you have a Bible and would like to read more, consider the following passages: